Planning to Plant an Edible Garden

 Check Out Your Plant Options

-Goji berry or wolfberry is the fruit of Lycium barbarum and Lycium chinense.
-Very healthy, tasty and unique.
-Goji berries have a mild tangy taste that is slightly sweet and sour.
-The whole, dried berries have a similar shape and chewy texture as raisins.
-Goji are considered super-foods because of their medical benefits and have been used for many years in traditional Chinense medicine.
-They are rich in antioxidants and protein, and a good source of vitamin C. The juice and the dried berries are used for improving blood circulation, protecting the liver, promoting weight loss and longevity and al for preventing cancer risk!
-The plants are self-fruitful.
-They can tolerate some drought once established, but for best results, water regularly, pest and insect resistant, they don’t require pruning and grow well in sun to partial sun.
+Goji berry is the fruit of Lycium barbarum and Lycium chinense- very healthy, tasty and unique.
+Goji berries have a mildly tangy taste that is slightly sweet and sour.
+The whole, dried berries have a similar shape and chewy texture to raisins.
+Goji are considered super foods because of their medical benefits and have been used for many years in traditional Chinese medicines.
+They are rich in antioxidants and protein, and are a good source of Vitamin C. The juice and the dried berries are used for improving blood circulation, protecting the liver, promoting weight loss and longevity and for preventing the risk of cancer.
+The plants are self-fruiting, pest resistant and low maintenance.
+For the best results plant them in location that gets some sun and some shade throughout the day and water them regularly.

-(honeyberry, blue-berried honeysuckle, or sweet berry honeysuckle) is honeysuckle (Lonicera caerulea) native throughout the cool temperate Northern Hemisphere.
-Hardy (zone 2) and very easy to grow, it tolerates a wide range of exposures, soil types and pH levels.
-The fruit of these delicious berries looks like a cross between a blueberry and a long grape.
-They taste like a mix of raspberries and blueberries with a kiwi texture.
-Haskap is known for having a high level of antioxidants, even higher than blueberries.
-The fruits may be used for jams, preserves, baking, and juices, or eaten fresh.
-The plants require cross-pollination in order to produce fruit.
-Haskap prefers soils that are rich, moist and well-drained, they grow best in full to part sun.
-They produce early crops (even ahead of Strawberries).
+Commonly called the honeyberry, the haskap berry means the ‘berry of long life and good vision.’
+Hardy (zone 2) and very easy to grow, the haskap berry tolerates a wide range of exposures, soil types and pH levels.
+The fruit of these delicious berries looks like a cross between a blueberry and a long grape but tastes like a mix of raspberries and blueberries with a kiwi texture.
+Haskap is known for having a high level of antioxidants, even higher levels than blueberries.
+The fruit may be used for jams, preserves, baking, juices, or just eaten fresh.
+The plants require cross-pollination in order to produce fruit and prefers rich, moist, yet well-drained soil.
+Additionally, placing them in a spot that gets full to part sun will help produce an early, abundant crop.

-These sweet and succulent fruits are summer delicacies in the northern temperate regions, being native from sub-arctic Europe.
-The soft and delicate fruits grow on thorny bushes or trailing vines and they are packed with numerous plant nutrients such as vitamins, minerals, and anti-oxidants (they have one of the highest levels of antioxidants per serving-5.905).
-Anthocyanins give blackberries their dark glossy color.
+These sweet and succulent fruits are summer delicacies in many regions.
+The soft and delicate fruit grows on thorny bushes or trailing vines.
+Blackberries are packed with nutrients and are full of vitamins, minerals, and antioxidants.
 Those powerful nutrients have been shown to have beneficial health effects against cancer, aging, inflammation and neurological diseases like Dementia and Alzheimer.
+The glossy look on a blackberry shows it’s ready to eat, if there sheen is fading, they are past their peak but still good for jellies and jams.
+Plant them in a sunny, well drained area for a more productive crop.

 The chokeberry is an interesting native shrub that has high ornamental and practical value.
-This plant has interesting features for all seasons: pretty white flowers in spring, nice glossy, green foliage in summer, showy autumn color as the leaves turn red to orange, and it has clusters of berries that create an interesting contrast against the orange leaves in autumn.
+This plant has interesting features for all seasons: pretty white flowers in spring, nice glossy, green foliage in summer, showy autumn colour as the leaves turn red to orange, and it has clusters of berries that create an interesting contrast against the orange leaves in autumn.
 Fruits have medicinal qualities, being rich in antioxidants and anthocyanins.
-The berries are not excellent for eating but can be consumed in the form of juices and jellies.
+The berries are not ideal tasting though certainly edible, many prefer consuming them as juice, jelly, syrup, wine, jam, as a tea or in salsa.

-Rhubarb is a perennial herb grown for its attractive succulent rose red, edible leafy stalks.
-It is one of the easiest plants to grow and can last for many years (10-15 years) once established.
-Its petioles can be ready for harvesting from second year onwards when its stalks reach sufficient size of about 1-2 inches in thickness.
-It is very rich in vitamins and minerals and can be used in the preparations of sauces, preserve, jellies, jams, Syrups, sorbet, juice and it is very popular for delicious pies.
+Rhubarb is a perennial herb grown for its attractive, succulent, rose red, edible, leafy stalks.
+It is one of the easiest plants to grow and can last for many years once established.
+The stalks are ready for harvesting in their second year reaching a sizable thickness of 1-2 inches.
+Rhubarb is very rich in vitamins and minerals and can be used in sauces, preserves, jellies, jams, syrups, juice and it is very popular in pies and crumbles, especially when paired up with strawberries.
+Don’t bother eating the leaves as they are toxic- just the stalks are edible and remember the redder the better.

-Strawberries are considered one of the most important small fruits grown in the Western Hemisphere.
-Today every state in the United States and every province in Canada grow the strawberry plant.
-It grows both as a wild plant and as a cultivated plant.
-The best way to eat strawberry is fresh but they can be frozen, made into preserves, as well as dried and used in prepared foods, baking, and juices.
+Strawberries are considered one of the most important of all the small fruit.
+It grows both as a wild or cultivated plant.
+The best way to eat a strawberry is fresh but they can be frozen, made into preserves, dried, used in prepared foods, baking, and juices.
+Some of the newer varieties out there are ever-bearing, providing fruit all summer long!

 Sambucus (elder or elderberry) is a genus of flowering plants in the family adoxaceae.
 The flowers of Sambucus nigra are used to produce elderflower cordial (a soft drink made largely from a refined sugar and water solution and uses the flowers of the European elderberry Sambucus Nigra).
 Austrians and Central Europeans produce elderflower syrup made from an extract of elderflower blossoms.